wso2/docs-choreo-dev/en/docs/insights/derive-insights.md

 - **Errors by Category** (table)

     This table provides further information about the errors such as application details and the error reason.
 For some authentication errors, the application name is not available.
-You can use this table to get more concrete information about the errors related to your APIs and then start the problem isolation process.
+You can use this table to get more concrete information about the errors related to your APIs and then start the problem identification.

     ![Errors by category table](../assets/img/insights/error-category-table.png){.cInlineImage-full}

 #### Status code mode

-The following widgets are available for monitoring errors when you have selected the status code mode via the toggle switch in the upper-right corner of the page.
+The following widgets are available for monitoring errors when you selecte the **Status Code** in the upper-right corner of the page.

 - **Errors by Status Code**